blackmamo/JavaNumbers/README.md

 ### Number bases

 Our conception of numbers has varied throughout time and between cultures.
 Many of us have heard of [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals).
 We are indirectly familiar with [sexagesimal - base 60](https://en.wikipedia.org/wiki/Sexagesimal) numbers, because of the legacy they have left on our measurement of angles and time.
-Our main education has used the [Arabic-Hindu - base 10](https://en.wikipedia.org/wiki/Hindu%E2%80%93Arabic_numeral_system) number system.
+At school we are taught the [Arabic-Hindu - base 10](https://en.wikipedia.org/wiki/Hindu%E2%80%93Arabic_numeral_system) number system.
 That base 10 system has thrived because it includes the concept of [zero](https://en.wikipedia.org/wiki/0), and because most of us have 10 fingers.

 Computers are digital electronic systems, based around the bit.
 A bit can be a 0 or a 1.
 Computers use a [binary](https://en.wikipedia.org/wiki/Binary_number) number system, i.e. one with a base of 2.